maarten-boot/gh-action-rl-scanner-only-dev/README.md

 Users must then encode the license file with the Base64 algorithm.
 The Base64-encoded license string and the site key must be provided to the action using [environment variables](#environment-variables).

+### Rl-store
+A package store can be configured with the `rl-store` parameter.
+This will require either a path on the runner (if only one runner is used) or a shared storage location with NFS or CIFS (if multiple runners will perform the scan actions).
+Configuring `rl-store` only make sense on self hosted runners.

+When configuring a `rl-store` you will also have to provide the package url in the parameter `rl-package-url` and vice versa, if you specify a `rl-package-url` you will have to provide a `rl-store`.

+### Diff-scan
+When using a `rl-store`, scan results will be stored under the package url `<Project>/<Package>@<Version>`.
+You may want to scan against a previously scanned version in the same `<Project>/<Package>`.
+This can be configured with the `rl-diff-with` parameter.
+The action will verify that the requested version was actually scanned before and ignore the request for a `diff-scan` if no scanned version exists at: `<Project>/<Package>@<Diff-Scan-Version>`.

+### Proxy
+The user can configure a proxy server with the `rl-proxy-*` parameters.

+When using `rl-proxy-server` the port also has to be specified with `rl-proxy-port`.

+If the proxy uses authentication the `user` and `password` for authentication can be configured with `rp-proxy-user` and `rl-proxy-password`.

 ### Inputs